Parts of Car Interior and Their Functions Explained

 It would help if you used your right foot to exert pressure on the brake pedal to apply the brakes.

+It’s time to put the gas pedal down.
 The gas pedal is another name for the accelerator pedal.
 It’s on the right side of the floor.

 It regulates the amount of gas injected into the engine to control the vehicle’s speed.
 While your car is accelerating, slowly press the gas pedal.